yasemingirgin/yasemingirgin.github.io/README.md

 Mijs, Jonathan J. B., and Yasemin Girgin.
 2024.
 “Review of ‘The Accidental Equalizer: How Luck Determines Pay After College.’”
 Social Forces.

 ### Works in Progress
-- Symbolic Annexations: Politics of Gentrification and Cultural Contestation in Istanbul (Under Review)
+- Politics of Gentrification and Cultural Contestation in Istanbul (Under Review)
 - Attention Capital as Legitimacy Broker (In preparation)

 ### Teaching Experience